Requirements of the eTA Canada

 Exceptions to the eTA requirements

-All travellers headed to Canada are required to apply for an eTA travel permit, except for the following exceptions:
+All travellers headed to Canada are required to apply for an eTA travel authorisation, except for the following exceptions:

 - Travellers that are not arriving by plane